 A playing slide is yet another example of inclined planes used in our daily life.
 One end of the slide is placed close to the ground, whereas the other end is lifted and attached to the top of a staircase.
-The difference in the heights of the plane makes it a ramp or an inclined plane.
+The difference in the heights of edges of the plane makes it a ramp or an inclined plane.
 The child sitting on the top of the slide quickly reaches the ground with the help of the gravitational force.

 6. Stunt Ramps